9 FAM 504.4†

 b.
 (U) Individual Declaration Versus Prescreening for Cases Where Petitions Were Filed at Post:

-(1) (U) In many countries, you may determine that self-attestation by visa applicants is adequate evidence of being documentarily qualified for cases where the petitions were filed at post.† In other words, by returning Form DS-2001, Notification of Applicant Readiness, its electronic equivalent, or other communication with post, the applicant may declare that he or she is documentarily qualified and prepared for interview.
-When you are notified during the reporting period that an applicant is documentarily qualified, update IVO as soon as possible.
+(1) (U) In many countries, you may determine that self-attestation by visa applicants is adequate evidence of being documentarily complete for cases where the petitions were filed at post.† In other words, by returning Form DS-2001, Notification of Applicant Readiness, its electronic equivalent, or other communication with post, the applicant may declare that he or she is documentarily complete and prepared for interview.
+When you are notified during the reporting period that an applicant is documentarily complete, update IVO as soon as possible.